smithdev7574/RaidSplitDiscordBot/README.md

-    "RegistrationChannel": "__Name of the channel peple will use to register__", "SpamChannel": "__Name of the channel where all the spam can go___", "AdminChannel": "__Name of the channel where you want to perform admin commands__", "SplitChannel":  "__Name of the channel where splits are announced__" },
+    "RegistrationChannel": "__Name of the channel peple will use to register__", "SpamChannel": "__Name of the channel where all the spam can go___", "AdminChannel": "__Name of the channel where you want to perform admin commands__", "SplitChannel":  "__Name of the channel where splits are announced__", "DataFileDirectoryPath": "__DirectoryTheBotHasAccessToStoreTheDataFile__",
+    "TempFileDirectoryPath": "__DirectoryTheBotHasAccessToStoreTheTempFiles__"
+  },
   "RaidTypes": [
     {